Sleeve gastrectomy: Procedure

-The procedure involves a longitudinal resection of the stomach starting from the antrum at the point 5–6 cm from the pylorus and finishing at the fundus close to the cardia.
+The procedure involves a longitudinal resection of the stomach starting from the antrum at a point 5–6 cm from the pylorus and finishing at the fundus close to the cardia.
 The remaining gastric sleeve is calibrated with a bougie.
 Most surgeons prefer to use a bougie between 36 and 40 Fr with the procedure and the ideal approximate remaining size of the stomach after the procedure is about 150 mL.

 Use in children and adolescents

 Endorsed by the International Federation for the Surgery of Obesity and Metabolic Disorders and the American Society for Metabolic and Bariatric Surgery, sleeve gastrectomy is gaining popularity in children and adolescents.
 Studies by Alqahtani and colleagues have found that sleeve gastrectomy causes large weight loss in children and adolescents aged 5 to 21 years.
 Moreover, they compared weight loss with adults and found comparable weight loss.
 A study published in 2016 showed that growth progresses were unaffected after sleeve gastrectomy in children younger than 14 years of age.
 Depression following the procedure has been noted in some individuals.
 Another side effect is insomnia.
 After this surgery many people can only sleep when they take melatonin or sleeping medications.